ScrawnyGrandpa/Final_Project_Fullstack/backend/README.md

     3. Create a .env file in the root of the project and add your environment variables:

-    (Please note that if you are using Atlas MongoDB rather than Compas, please state environment as `production` and provide your MongoDB URI.
-Otherwise, leave the info as currently displayed)

-        PORT=yourPort
-        ADMIN_EMAIL=yourAdminUserEmail
-        ADMIN_PASSWORD=yourAdminPassword
+    (Please note that the default MongoBD used in this project is Compass and ENVIRONMENT=development is the default choice.
+For ATLAS usage please change ENVIROMENT=production)

+    PORT = 3000
+    ADMIN_EMAIL=YourAdminEmail
+    ADMIN_PASSWORD=YourAdminPassword
+    SECRET_WORD=YourSecretWord
     MONGODB_URI=
     ENVIRONMENT=development

     4. Run the server
         nodemon app